HEnquist/pycamilladsp/README.md

 - PAUSED: Processing is paused.
 - INACTIVE: CamillaDSP is inactive, and waiting for a new config to be supplied.
 - STARTING: The processing is being set up.
+- STALLED: The processing is stalled because the capture device isn't providing any data.

 ### StopReason
 - NONE: Processing hasn't stopped yet.